 4 Nevertheless I have somewhat against thee, because thou hast left thy first love.
 5 Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent.

-Jesus Himself was speaking to a people who had left their first love, and who had fallen from grace.
+Here, Jesus Himself is speaking to people who had left their first love and fallen from grace.
+Yet He calls them to repent and return.
+If returning were impossible, He would not command them to do it.

 Hebrews 6:4-6